Autism-friendly: Overview

 "Opening a window to the autistic brain."
 An autistic three-year-old pointing to the fish in an aquarium.

 Autistic individuals receive sensory information in the same way as allistic (non-autistic) individuals, but process it differently.
 This difference in processing can lead to sensory overload, causing them to become overwhelmed by the amount of information they receive and withdraw as a coping mechanism.
 Additionally, it may be that an autistic person is actually taking in more sensory information and is merely overwhelmed by the sheer amount of input.
 As such, they may experience difficulty in public settings due to inhibited communication, social interaction or flexibility of thought development.
 Knowing about these differences and how to react effectively helps to create a more inclusive society.
 It also better suits the needs of autistic individuals.

 Being autism friendly means being understanding and flexible in interpersonal conversation, public programs and public settings.
-For example, a person might think that someone is being rude if they will not look them in the eyes or does not understand cliches like "it's a piece of cake", when in fact there may be a reason for this.
+For example, a person might think that someone is being rude if they will not look them in the eyes or does not understand figurative expressions of language like "it's a piece of cake", when in fact there may be a reason for this.
 Depending upon the individual's degree of language ability, a person who hears "it's a piece of cake" may take that literally and not understand that what is really meant is "it will be easy".
 For autistic people, being in an autism-friendly environment means they will have a manageable degree of sensory stimuli, which will make them calmer, better able to process the sensory stimulation they receive, and better able to relate to others.

-Communication and social interaction

-Organizations interested in spreading awareness about autism and how to be autism friendly, such as The Autism Directory, have created training programs for communities to illustrate how autistic people may communicate or interact differently from neurotypical people, or people without autism.
-There are also suggestions for how to modify one's reaction to improve communication.
-Some training examples are: